Fiona Horne: 1990–1997: Def FX

-In 1990 Horne formed the industrial-dance-rock band Def FX with Blake Gardner (guitar; ex-Bezerk), Sean Lowry (synthesisers, sequencers, samples; ex-King Prawn), Martyn Basha (bass; ex-Bezerk).
+In 1990, Horne formed the industrial-dance-rock band Def FX with Blake Gardner (guitar; ex-Bezerk), Sean Lowry (synthesisers, sequencers, samples; ex-King Prawn), Martyn Basha (bass; ex-Bezerk).
 The band issued three EPs, Water, in June 1991, Surge, in November and Blink in June 1992 on the Phantom label before signing to EMI.
 In December 1992 the band released their debut album, Light Speed Collision.
 At the 1994 Big Day Out Horne made headlines by appearing topless on stage.
 In September 1994, they released the EP Post Moronic, which reached No. 43 on the Australian charts.
 The band were dropped from the EMI label.
 In May 1995 they released their second album, Ritual Eternal, on their own label, Cicada.
 They then signed with Universal Music Australia's subsidiary label Grudge, which released the band's third album, Majick, in July 1996.
 Def FX disbanded in May 1997.

 1998–2011: Solo career

 In 1998 Horne made several appearances on the television series Good News Week, singing duets with the show's host, Paul McDermott.
 Virgin/EMI subsequently released a single of their duet, "Shut Up/Kiss Me", in November 1998, which reached No. 48 on the Australian singles charts in December.

 In October 1999, Horne released her debut single, "Let’s Go Out Tonight", on Air Records.
-The song was co-written with Pete Farnan (Boom Crash Opera) and Simon Austin (Frente!).
+The song was co-written with Peter Farnan (Boom Crash Opera) and Simon Austin (Frente!).

 In March 2007, Horne released her first solo album Witch Web.

 In 2010, she released the spoken word album Magickal Life-Guided Meditations and Spells for Positive Change, on her own label, Mystic Monkey.

 2012–present: Def FX reformation and formation of Seawitch

 In 2012, Def FX reformed for a national tour in May–June, playing in Brisbane, Sydney, Melbourne, Hobart and Adelaide.
 This was followed by another tour in October - November 2013 with the band playing shows in Adelaide, Melbourne, Newcastle, Sydney and Brisbane.
-The band toured again in 2019 ... originally performed as a farewell tour, the band decided to rename it, 'The Never Say Never Tour' and will return.
+The band toured again in 2019 ... originally performed as a farewell tour, the band decided to rename it, 'The Never Say Never Tour'.

-As of 2022, Fiona is the lead singer of Seawitch, a newly formed Australian power grunge rock band.
-According to Seawitch’s website, Horne’s ‘bewitching’ lyrics are conjured from her personal ‘Book of Shadows.’
+In 2022 Horne formed a new band, Seawitch, with Dave Hopkins (ex-Hellmenn) on guitar, Brad Miller on bass, Kenny Watt on keyboards and Adam Sciullo on drums.
+The band released its debut album, Well of Spells, on 21 October 2022, on Cheersquad Records and Tapes.
+The first single, "Witches Forever", which was followed by a second single, "Force".